-How I’m Spending My Afterlife, for which I am currently seeking an agent.
+How I’m Spending My Afterlife, which I am currently prepping for self-publication.
 I like to think of it as a suspenseful literary noir with strong commercial potential.
 (One reader in the publishing world described it as domestic suspense, which also seems right.)
 It’s the story of a man who, after staging his own death, discovers that the life he thought he had was all a mirage.
 It runs about 82,000 words long, and while I am planning on self-publishing it, I’m still interested in pursuing a more traditional route to publication instead.
-So if you’re a literary agent and this sounds like it might be your thing, contact me via email (scroll down for the address).
+So if you’re an editor or literary agent and this sounds like it might be your thing, contact me via email (scroll down for the address).

 fiction, creative nonfiction and articles